cgamx/mollyBet/README.md

 All the dependencies declared in **vcpkg.json** will be downloaded and compiled when we write: ```cmake ..```

-**Note**: Building depencies is very slow specially for boost and openssl.
+**Note**: Building dependencies is very slow, especially for Boost and OpenSSL.

 The executable MollyBet will be placed in the ../bin directory.